FreeRTOS/FreeRTOS/FreeRTOS/Demo/CORTEX_M3_MPS2_QEMU_GCC/Readme.md

 $ export PATH=/path/to/arm/toolchain:$PATH
 $ make
 ```
-and for a versions with debugging symbols and no optimizations activated, run:
+For a versions with debugging symbols and no optimizations **-O0**, run:
 ```
 $ make DEBUG=1
 ```